microsoft/makecode-csp/content/unit-4/day-4/computing-bias.md

     * If their answer to the question is yes, move to the left of the room.
     * If their answer to the question is no, move to the right of the room.
 * Prepare students that the questions are thoughtful and may make them feel uncomfortable.
-* When finished asking each question, ask students to quietly reflect on what they felt/observed during the activity and to write their responses on the [Have You Ever?
-Reflection](/unit-4/day-4/have-you-ever-reflection) page.
+* When finished asking each question, ask students to quietly reflect on what they felt/observed during the activity and to write their responses on the <a href="/unit-4/day-4/have-you-ever-reflection">Have You Ever?
+Reflection</a> page.
 * Conduct a group discussion about their observations.

 ### 2. Computing Bias (10 minutes)